ChrystianDuarte/rhosmapi/README.md

         ```

-2. Try again to invoke your catalog service using the catalog service _user_key_:
+2. Try again to invoke your user service using the user service _user_key_:

     ```
     $ curl -v \